Jaish al-Rashideen: Overview

-Al-Rashedeen Media:
+Al-Rashedeen Media

 Al-Rashedeen army had special media attendance among other Iraqi resistance groups, they are identified by their unique message delivery and they explain the media block strategy that American adopt as follows:

 Americans put themselves in a rather critical pit when they have decided blocking the media of the resistance in Iraq and imposing firm restrictions on Iraqi, Arabian and International press.
 Furthermore, they sneak to all websites belong to Iraqi resistance and shut them off.
 The objective of American political, as well as, military administration is to hide the voice of Iraqi resistance.
 Both had thought that these actions leave the space to their media and for that matter the public weather here in Iraq or on the international front will be receiving information from western or American media.
 Accordingly, the real situation will never be told and all the facts on the ground will be manipulated to serve the American administration.

 They publish their statements, resistance operations and special releases via their two websites: www.al-rashedeen.info (in Arabic) and www.al-rashedeen.net (in English).

+Selected documentaries

 They had released many documentaries and special releases, here listing some of them: